 How to Save for a College Education

-. . . or, talk to a lawyer about setting up an educational trust arrangement for your children’s higher education.
-The government will not provide additional funding for this, but there are tax advantages and the trust assets can be used for a wide variety of options as your child reaches education age.
+- Talk to a lawyer about setting up an educational trust arrangement for your children’s higher education.
+The government will not provide additional funding for this, but there are tax advantages, and the trust assets can be used for a wide variety of options as your child reaches education age.

-Paying for College Part I: When You Have Years to Prepare
+Paying for College When You Have Years to Prepare

 Educational Scholarships, Grants, and Work-Study Options

-Do a thorough and exhaustive search of scholarship options.
-Traditionally, scholarships are awarded based on the grades of the student (scholar), but these days there are hundreds of funds set aside for various ethnic, association, family, club, area of study, special skills and interests etc. Scholarship applications take a while to prepare and submit, so be sure to start well before the deadline.
+- Do a thorough and exhaustive search of scholarship options.
+Traditionally, scholarships are awarded based on the grades of the student (scholar), but these days, there are hundreds of funds set aside for various ethnic groups, associations, families, clubs, areas of study, special skills, interests, etc. Scholarship applications take a while to prepare and submit, so be sure to start well before the deadline.

-A loan is a third option.
+- A loan is a third option.
 A loan needs to be paid back.
-Government education loans are usually provided at a very low interest rate, and are not payable until the first year following your education.
+Government education loans are usually provided at a very low interest rate, and payments do not need to be made until a year after graduation.

 Test Out of College Courses

 If you're a great student, you can reduce tuition fees by taking Advanced Placement (AP) courses, which allow some students to take college-level courses in high school for university credit.
-Do well in the course and you can skip the college class altogether.
+Do well on the AP test at the end of the course and you can skip the college class altogether but still get credit.

 Also, check out College Level Education Placement (CLEP) program.
 CLEP allows you to test out of as many courses as you can in high school.

-Paying for College Part II: When You Have 1–3 Years to Prepare
+Paying for College When You Have 1–3 Years to Prepare

 How to Save on College and University Costs

-Many public state or provincial universities provide a high quality education at a much-reduced price for residents.
+- Many public, state, and provincial universities provide a high-quality education at a much-reduced price for residents.
 Don’t choose a more expensive private university unless you are familiar with all the other options.

-Another option is to get your education close by and live at home.
-Commuter students get all the advantages of a great education, but don’t have to pay room and board.
+- Another option is to get your education close by and live at home.
+Commuter students get all the advantages of a great education but don’t have to pay for room and board.
 Even a year or two of this option can significantly reduce expenses.

-Some families take care of the housing issue by investing in a condo or house near campus and let their child take in roommates, and live there during their college years.
-If you have the means, housing expenses can go towards mortgage payments, instead of rent.
+- Some families take care of the housing issue by investing in a condo or house near campus and letting their child take in roommates and live there during their college years.
+If you have the means, housing expenses can go towards mortgage payments instead of rent.
 The building can be sold after graduation.

-You get start your education at a community college, transfer at the end of a year or two, and graduate with a university degree.
-This can be a great idea to assist with the adjustment to college, as well as reduce financial costs, and no one cares where you started your education as long as they know where you graduated.
+- You can start your education at a community college, transfer at the end of a year or two, and graduate with a university degree.
+This can be a great idea to assist with the adjustment to college and reduce financial costs.
+No one cares where you started your education as long as they know where you graduated from.
 Be sure to check the university ahead of time to determine their transfer requirements.

-Paying for College Part III: When You Have Just Weeks to Prepare
+Paying for College When You Have Just Weeks to Prepare

 Going back to College as an Adult

 Adults go back for education all the time.
 Your child’s aptitudes may be best suited to starting a business, working a trade, or seeking experience before committing to a higher education.
 Or, it might be you who's looking to get back into an education after years of life experience.
-Life experience can be an excellent teacher, as can travel or volunteer endeavours.
+Life experience can be an excellent teacher as can travel and volunteer endeavors.

 Many institutions of higher learning are welcoming adult students with open arms.
-Evening classes, weekend seminars, and online learning are some the many ways education is being tailored to students with adult responsibilities.
-Call around, introduce yourself as a returning college student, and find out what's available for part time or full time education as an adult.
+Evening classes, weekend seminars, and online learning are some of the many ways education is being tailored to students with adult responsibilities.
+Call around, introduce yourself as a returning college student, and find out what's available for part-time or full-time education as an adult.